Alexandre Letellier: Orléans

 On 27 January 2020, Letellier signed for Orléans.
-He went on to make a total of six appearances as the club was relegated from the Ligue 2.
+He went on to make a total of six appearances as the club was relegated from Ligue 2.
 He left on a free in the summer.

 Return to Paris Saint-Germain

 On 25 September 2020, Letellier returned to Paris Saint-Germain.
 He signed a contract with the club that would expire on 30 June 2021.
 On that date, he signed a contract extension to keep him at PSG for a further year.

 On 21 May 2022, in the last matchday of the 2021–22 Ligue 1 season, Letellier came on as a substitute in a 5–0 win over Metz at the Parc des Princes, making his debut for PSG.
 In the process, he became the 484th player to play for Paris Saint-Germain's first team, and was awarded a Ligue 1 winner's medal.
 On 6 July 2022, it was announced that Letellier had signed a new two-year contract with the club.
+On 3 June 2023, Letellier once again came on as a substitute in the last match of the season, this time in a 3–2 defeat to Clermont at home, as PSG were crowned Ligue 1 champions.

+On 13 October 2025, Letellier announced his retirement from professional football.

 Personal life

-He has a son with his wife Chloé.
+Letellier has two children with his wife Chloé.

+In December 2023, Letellier's home in Hardricourt was burglarized by four robbers.
+They demanded valuables, and threatened the Letellier family at knifepoint.
+Letellier's wife Chloé was punched in the face by one of the robbers.
+After police arrived on the scene, three of the suspects were arrested, while the fourth was not caught.
+No family members required hospitalization.